 The Authority obtained a \$67,505 capital lease from Kansas State Bank for the financing of exercise equipment.
 The equipment has a five-year estimated useful life.
-This year, \$13,501 was included in depreciation expense and accumulated depreciation of \$38,253.
-Total interest paid for fiscal year 2017 was \$894.
-The future minimum lease obligations and the net present value of these minimum lease payments as of June 30, 2017 were as follows:
+This year, \$13,501 was included in depreciation expense and accumulated depreciation of \$51,754.
+Total interest paid for fiscal year 2018 was \$101.
+This lease was paid in full during fiscal year 2018.